-1. Black And White Picture Wall Ideas
+1. Elegant Black-and-White Picture Wall Ideas

 Art that lacks color can look sophisticated and chic.
-It’s perfect for a black and white motif and allows you to focus color in other areas of the room.
-To showcase your black and white art effectively, you need to have your pieces in the right frames and hung correctly on the wall.
+It’s perfect for a black-and-white motif and allows you to focus color in other areas of the room.
+To showcase your black-and-white art effectively, you need to have your pieces in the right frames and hung correctly on the wall.

 Keep in mind that the color you have around your art will bring out more tones and hues.
-So if you surround your black and white art with dark greys and black, your art will look darker.
+So if you surround your black-and-white art with dark greys and black, your art will look darker.
 If you place your art in a black picture frame with a white mat, it will look brighter.
 Think about both the frame and the color of the entire wall.

 While it’s important to create the right arrangement of art, it’s also important to choose the right frames or hanging method.
 You can use a hidden hook or use cable, cord, or wire with a statement hook.
 This will take up more space on the wall and is perfect for a gallery wall layout that isn’t big itself, but arranged on a large wall.